 (3) The fact that a notice, boundary mark or fence is not or was not at the relevant time erected or in a reasonable state of repair is immaterial to the liability of any person for an offence against this Act and the reasonableness of a belief as to the existence or non-existence of an Aboriginal site.

-[Section 23 amended by No. 24 of 1995 s.
+[Section 23 amended: No. 24 of 1995 s.
 24.]

 24. Notification of changes etc.